abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 see that the return value of our `do ... end` block is simply and unconditionally the string `'hello world'`.

-Taking all of the above into effect, it would also be valid to write our method as
+Taking all of the above into consideration, it would also be valid to write our method as

 ```ruby